linux-system-roles/mssql/README.md

 ### `mssql_accept_microsoft_sql_server_2019_standard_eula`

-Set this variable to `true` to indicate that you accept EULA for using the `mssql-conf` utility.
+Set this variable to `true` to indicate that you accept EULA for using Microsoft SQL Server.

 The license terms for this product can be found in `/usr/share/doc/mssql-server` or downloaded from <https://go.microsoft.com/fwlink/?LinkId=2104078&clcid=0x409>.